Struct BatchSpanProcessor

 fn set_resource(&mut self, resource: &Resource)

-Set the resource for the log processor.
+Set the resource for the processor.

 Auto Trait Implementations§